autorope/donkeydocs/docs/parts/actuators.md

 STEERING_LEFT_PWM = 460         # pwm value for full left steering (use `donkey calibrate` to measure value for your car) STEERING_RIGHT_PWM = 290        # pwm value for full right steering (use `donkey calibrate` to measure value for your car)
 ```

 A PCA9685 could also be used to generate all control signals.
 See [pins](pins.md) for a detailed discussion of pin providers and pin specifiers.

 ### 2-pin HBridge and Steering Servo
 A single DC gear motor is controlled with an 'mini' L298N HBridge (or an L9110S HBridge) using 2 PWM pins; one pwm pin to enable and control forward speed and one to enable and control reverse motor speed.

+See https://www.instructables.com/Tutorial-for-Dual-Channel-DC-Motor-Driver-Board-PW/ for how an L298N mini-hbridge module is wired in 2-pin mode.
+See https://electropeak.com/learn/interfacing-l9110s-dual-channel-h-bridge-motor-driver-module-with-arduino/ for how an L9110S/HG7881 motor driver module is wired.

 **Configuration**
 - use `DRIVETRAIN_TYPE = "SERVO_HBRIDGE_2PIN"` in myconfig.py